Wengxinn/comp6441sap-/README.md

 4. [Reverse Engineering](https://github.com/Wengxinn/comp6441sap-/tree/main/Reverse_Engineering)
 5. [Web](https://github.com/Wengxinn/comp6441sap-/tree/main/Web)

-For each challenge, I have include a complete and comprehensive write-up solutions as well as all the files required.
+For each challenge, I have included a complete and comprehensive write-up solutions as well as all the files required.